ivanleomk/website-v4/content/blog/building-an-agent.md

   - ivanleomk
 ---

 > Here's a link to the [original article](https://ampcode.com/how-to-build-an-agent) which implements it in Go.
+The full source code can be found [here](https://github.com/ivanleomk/building-an-agent)

 After reading Thorsten Ball's breakdown of building a code-editing agent in Go, I implemented the same concept in TypeScript to see how the core ideas translate.
 Agents are just LLMs with the right tools in a conversation loop.